Verify Claim & Cited Report

 Durability — Runs in the Background

-Both verify loops run as background jobs — the same as Auto-Research.
-Once you click Verify or Upgrade:
+The verify loop runs as a background job — the same as Auto-Research.
+Once you click Verify:

 • You can close the dialog, switch tabs, navigate away, or close the browser — the run continues server-side.

-• The verdict is saved directly to the source row in the database.
-When you come back, the card shows the resolved badge.
+• The verdict and cited report are saved directly to the database.
+When you come back, the source's rail row shows the resolved badge and the report appears in the Reports group.

 • You do not need to keep the dialog or the Cafe open while the loop runs.